nikkijuk/lifegoals/README.md

 - Freezed shouldn't be blamed here, since it's just generator, if world outside of it isn't ok it simply doesn't know it.
 - Developer is in charge here.
 It's easy to forgot regeneration, and refactoring isn't that neat.

-## Cloud integration
+## Cloud integration: authentication

 - Firebase auth ui is easy to use, but breaks modularization of architecture, as cloud access is embedded within 3rd party components
 - Firebase auth UI ties you to single cloud provider, and changing it later might be harder than necessary.
 - Decision to use or not to use Firebase Auth ui boils down to question if one wants to invest on cloud independent solution

+## Cloud integration: firestore noSql database

+- Cloud Firestore is cool.
+I just don't yet manage to handle stream subscription cleanly.

 ## Dependency injection

-- Get_it and Inject seemed also to work, but I'm still experimenting with them.
+- Injectable & Get_it have a programming model, which seems good to me.
-- Bloc has it's own dependency handling, which doesn't intuitively match to Get_id & inject.
+- Bloc has it's own dependency handling, which doesn't intuitively match to Injectable & Get_it.
+- I'm still experimenting to find how to combine (if at all) these two models.

 ## Host platform hassle

-- Firebase and qr/barcode scanner components have problems with ios pods - resul: ios is currently blocked
+- Firebase and qr/barcode scanner components have problems with ios pods - result: ios is currently blocked

-# Copyrights
+## Copyrights

-During course of testing these question of licensing generated code came up.
+During course of testing VGV's plugins question of licenses in generated code came up.
 VGV clarified this issue in very elegant way.
 They dropped licencing terms from generated code, which allows developers to set their own copyright notices in code if they wish.